Japan’s halal food market poised for growth amid rising Muslim demand

 “There are currently more than 1,000 halal-certified companies in Japan, primarily focused on exports,” says Hind Remon, chairperson of the Japan Halal Association (JHA).
 “While food remains a key category, demand is now expanding to include raw materials used in cosmetics, ahead of Indonesia’s planned implementation of the law for non-food items in October 2026.”

-A growing emphasis on raw materials used in food, cosmetics, and pharmaceuticals—particularly chemical and biochemical ingredients—has emerged as one of the most notable trends in Japan’s halal sector.
 These materials now account for about 60–70% of Japan’s halal-certified exports, according to Remon.

-Consumer-ready halal goods represent a smaller portion of the market, although exports of halal-certified Wagyu beef, especially to Malaysia and Indonesia, are on the rise.
+Consumer-ready halal goods represent a smaller portion of the market, although exports of halal-certified Wagyu beef—especially to Malaysia and Indonesia—are on the rise.

 “While exact certification numbers are difficult to obtain, Japanese export-oriented companies are increasingly seeking halal certification, especially in the food ingredient and cosmetics sectors,” says Shinya Yokoyama, co-founder of Food Diversity Inc., Japan’s leading halal food information provider.

-In terms of inbound tourism, Malaysia and Indonesia made up a combined 2.8% of Japan’s total inbound arrivals in 2024, with 506,883 and 517,651 visitors, respectively.
+In terms of inbound tourism, Malaysia and Indonesia constitute a combined 2.8% of Japan’s total inbound arrivals in 2024, with 506,883 and 517,651 visitors, respectively.
 Meanwhile, travelers from the Middle East represented just 0.5%, or roughly 166,259 visitors.

-Halal dining hubs and initiatives
+Proliferation of halal dining hubs and initiatives

 Over the past decade, halal-friendly restaurants have sprung up across Japan, though they remain heavily concentrated in large cities such as Tokyo, Kyoto, and Osaka.

-Tokyo, in particular, has become a hotspot for halal dining, especially the Ueno district, known for its popular halal yakiniku (Japanese-style BBQ) restaurants.
+Tokyo, in particular, has become a hotspot for halal dining—especially the Ueno district, known for its popular halal yakiniku (Japanese-style BBQ) restaurants.

 Beyond urban centers, Hitoyoshi City in Kumamoto Prefecture has emerged as a halal destination.
 There, the hot spring inn Ayunosato has gained popularity among Muslim tourists for serving what Yokoyama describes as "the freshest halal beef in Japan,” while Ryokan Ayu no Sato, a riverside inn, has been offering halal-certified meals since 2019.